 Partner In Community Service with the Spotsylvania Sheriff’s Department

 In 2014, the RCS began a relationship with the Spotsylvania Sheriff’s Department as a Partner In Community Service.
 The Sheriff’s Department’s cadet program provides us with a cadre of cadets at concerts who help perform various duties on concert performance weekend as we set up the lobby, acting as ushers and helping wherever they are needed.
 In the photo to the right, then-president Chuck Parry (center left) presents a Partners in Community Service certificate to Spotsylvania County Sheriff Roger Harris (center right) with conductor Linda Monner (left) and board member Linda Maple (right), who volunteers along with her husband Mike with the Sheriff’s Department assisting in administrative duties.

 Anne E. Parker Memorial RCS Scholarship

 It was the vision of one of our founding members, Anne E. Parker that sparked the creation of the scholarship we offer each year.
 Anne felt a strong commitment to support the arts locally.
 It is in her memory that we are pleased to award a scholarship to a graduating Spotsylvania County senior who is continuing their education in music or the performing arts.
 We awarded our first scholarship in 2012.
-The application deadline is usually in April.
-Check back for the application form for our 2018-19 scholarship, which will be posted when it is available.
-Be sure to visit our News Update page to view information on our 2017 scholarship winner!
+Click on the link here for the application form for our 2018-2019 Scholarship Application.
+The application deadline is April 5, 2019.
+Visit our News Update page for information on our last scholarship winner.